bzotto/evernote-sdk-ios/README.md

 			</array>
 		</dict>
 	</array>

 ### Add the header file to any file that uses the Evernote SDK

-    #import "ENSDK.h"
+    #import <ENSDK/ENSDK.h>

 ### Modify your AppDelegate

 First you set up the ENSession, configuring it with your consumer key and secret.

 The SDK supports the Yinxiang Biji (Evernote China) service by default.
 Please make sure your consumer key has been [activated](http://dev.evernote.com/support/) for the China service.